patrickbucher/factorizer/article/article.md

 `factorize/2` function with an additional number to be factorized.
 A message is sent to the respective process, which is then processed in `loop/0` by factorizing the number and sending it back with the computed result to the caller.
-The `loop/0` function tail calls itself to await the next message.
+The `loop/0` function calls itself to await the next message.

 Note that `start/0` and `factorize/2` run within the client process; only `loop/0` runs in the spawned server process. `FactorizerServer` abstracts the